Sanrax/flashcart-guides/docs/tutorials/dsiware.md

     1. Download the [nds-bootstrap forwarder pack](https://github.com/RocketRobz/NTR_Forwarder/releases/latest/download/DS.Game.Forwarder.pack.nds-bootstrap.7z).

+    1. Extract the forwarder pack .7z file you downloaded using [7-Zip](https://www.7-zip.org/), then go into the extracted files.

-    1. Extract the contents of the `for SD Card root` folder to the root of your flashcart's SD card.
+    1. Copy the *contents* of the `for SD Card root` folder to the root of your flashcart's SD card.

     1. After setting up the nds-bootstrap forwarder pack, you will need to place your DSiWare (with `.nds` extension) in `/roms/dsi` on your SD card.